 Coppertina Ninebark Information

 Ninebark shrubs (Physocarpus sp.) are native to North America.
 Their native range is the eastern half of North America, from Quebec down throughout Georgia, and from Minnesota to the East Coast.
-These native varieties mostly have green or yellow foliage and are hardy in zones 2-9.
-They will grow in full sun to part shade, are not particular about soil conditions, and grow approximately 5-10 feet (1.5-3 m.) tall and wide.
+These native varieties mostly have green or yellow foliage and are hardy in zones 2 through 9.
+They will grow in full sun to part shade, are not particular about soil conditions, and grow approximately 5 to 10 feet (1.5-3 m.) tall and wide.

-Native ninebark shrubs provide food and shelter for native pollinators, birds and other wildlife.
-Because of their easy growing habit and cold hardiness, plant breeders have developed many cultivars of ninebark with different colored foliage, texture and size.
+Native ninebark shrubs provide food and shelter for native pollinators, birds, and other wildlife.
+Due to their easy growing habit and cold hardiness, plant breeders have developed many cultivars of ninebark with different colored foliage, texture, and size.

 It also bears the classic ninebark flower clusters, which bud out as a light pink and open to white.
 When the flowers fade, the plant produces bright red seed capsules, which themselves can be mistaken for flowers.
 Like all ninebark shrubs, Coppertina adds winter interest to the garden with its unusual, peeling bark.
 This bark accounts for the shrub’s common name “ninebark.”

 Coppertina ninebark shrubs are hardy in zones 3 through 8.
 These ninebark shrubs grow 8 to 10 feet (2-3 m.) tall and 5 to 6 feet (1.5-2 m.) wide.